goozbach-presentation/ansible-sysadvent/index.md

   Connection plugins allow for custom communication channels.

 # In Closing
-Ansible's power and ease of use makes it a good canidate for your environment without the overhead or complexity of other tools.
+Ansible's power and ease of use makes it a good candidate for your environment without the overhead or complexity of other tools.
-Also because of the extensiblity of the system it can be placed in the workflow which best fits your requirements.
+Also because of the extensible nature of the system it can be placed in the work flow which best fits your requirements.

 Spend a few minutes and give Ansible a shot.